-The module aims at reviewing a series of narratives by 21st century European-born authors: writers, cinematographers, anthropologists and documentary makers.
+The module aims to review a series of narratives by 21st century European-born authors: writers, cinematographers, anthropologists and documentary makers.
 It not only introduces students to the historical contexts within which each of the narratives is situated, but also explores contemporary theories of identity and writing.

-Students are presented with autobiographical accounts, semi-fictional stories, films and documentaries in order to understand the experience of being caught between cultures as a result of travel or involuntary displacement resulting from war or social upheaval.
-They reflect upon the issues of identity, problems associated with cross-cultural analysis and the relationship between history and personal destiny, border-crossing, cultural fragmentation and continuity.
+You are presented with autobiographical accounts, semi-fictional stories, films and documentaries to be given the opportunity to understand the experience of being caught between cultures as a result of travel or involuntary displacement resulting from war or social upheaval.
+You will be invited to reflect upon the issues of identity, problems associated with cross-cultural analysis and the relationship between history and personal destiny, border-crossing, cultural fragmentation and continuity.
 The focus of the module lies on the historical relationship between countries within Europe, and between Europe and other parts of the world; mainly India, North Africa and America.